The Political Prisoners who work on Certain Days

 David was sentenced to 75 years to life and is currently being held at Auburn, a maximum-security prison in New York State.
 In 1986, David became active as an advocate and educator around AIDS in prison after his codefendant Kuwasi Balagoon died suddenly of AIDS while still in custody.
 He is the author of No Surrender: Writings from an Anti-Imperialist Political Prisoner (AK Press) as well as Love and Struggle: My Life in SDS, the Weather Underground and Beyond (PM Press) He is also the subject of a mini-documentary, “Lifetime of Struggle,” which is available from Freedom Archives (freedomarchives.org).
 He reprinted his 2014 calendar article as a pamphlet (featuring an interview with Bob Feldman), “Our Commitment Is to Our Communities: Mass Incarceration, Political Prisoners, and Building a Movement for Community-based Justice.”

 It can be ordered from Kersplebedeb (leftwingbooks.net).

 Herman was also a founder, along with Carol Dove and Michael Vernon, and core member of the Victory Gardens Project, a collaboration between inner city and rural community groups in the northeastern U.S., in which food, as the organizing tool, was grown and distributed free of charge back into the communities.
-Herman has been denied parole 6 times (since 2004).
+Herman has been denied parole 7 times (since 2004).
 In spite of his remarkable achievements while imprisoned, the denials are based solely on the original charge of his conviction, something he cannot change.
-He goes to the board again in 2016 and continues to support the Release Aging Prisoners Project and The SAFE Parole Act, both of which would help thousands of New York State elder prisoners obtain long-deserved release on parole.
+He was denied again in March 2016 and goes to the board next in 2018.
+Herman continues to support the Release Aging Prisoners Project and The SAFE Parole Act, both of which would help thousands of New York State elder prisoners obtain long-deserved release on parole.